prostoroman/okama-bot/reports/ROLLING_CAGR_BUTTON_IMPLEMENTATION_REPORT.md

 The Rolling CAGR button has been successfully implemented and integrated into the portfolio command system.
 The implementation follows the existing code patterns and provides users with valuable insights into the rolling performance characteristics of their portfolios over a 2-year window.

 The feature enhances the portfolio analysis capabilities by providing:
-- Dynamic CAGR analysis over time
+- Dynamic CAGR analysis over the entire available period
 - Professional chart visualization
 - Comprehensive statistical information
 - Consistent user experience with other portfolio features